Skip to main content

 Handling Verification Results

 The names are similar but not a strong match.
-Common causes: the customer’s registered bank name uses a different format (e.g. initials instead of full name), or a middle name is included in one record but not the other.Recommended approach: Do not auto-approve.
+Common causes: the customer’s registered bank name uses a different format (e.g. initials instead of full name), or a middle name is included in one record but not the other.Recommended approach: Don’t auto-approve.
 Ask the customer to upload a government-issued ID for manual review, or ask them to confirm their name exactly as it appears on their BVN/NIN record.

 Rate Limits